 At a glance

-The school must provide you with a written explanation of why it’s denying your request.
+The school must explain in writing why it’s denying your request.

-But IDEA requires more.
-Schools must look for, find and evaluate any kids who may qualify under the law.
+The law also makes schools look for, find, and evaluate any kids who may qualify.
 If a school suspects or should suspect a child has a disability, it must evaluate that child.
-This is known as Child Find.
+This part of IDEA is known as Child Find.

-When you request an evaluation, you’re asking the school to fulfill this responsibility.
-Because of Child Find, there’s only one valid reason the school can deny your request: The school must reasonably believe there’s no evidence your child has a disability.
+When you request an evaluation, you’re asking the school to fulfill this Child Find responsibility.
+And the law says there’s only one valid reason the school can deny your request.
+The school must reasonably believe there’s no evidence your child has a disability.

 If the school decides not to evaluate, it must tell you in writing.
 And it has to explain its reasoning.
 IDEA refers to this as prior written notice.